Arn-BAuA/TimeSeriesAEBenchmarkSuite/Models/README.md

 The models in this framework all implement the same interface.
 They are subclasses of block, to handle the hyperparamters.
 They all take said hyperparameters, the dimension of the input stream and the compute device as constructor input, and they all are also subclasses of torch.nn.module.<br>
 In the forward function, that the nn.Module objects have to overwrite in order to define the calculation done in the module, they all take a time series as an input and return a time series of similar dimensionality as output.<br>
+There are some empty files here which are reminders for model ideas that are not implemented at the moment.
 In the next few sections we describe the diffrent models in this package in detail.

 ## Feed Forward Autoencoder